-There is no interaction between the p_is and the m_is .
+There is no interaction between the p_i s and the m_i s.

-But, it appears as if there is, since the two chains are aligned just right.
+It appears as if there is interaction because the two chains are aligned just right.

-Spinoza's parallelism solves the problem of interaction by explaining how the appearance of interaction can arise from a system in which there is no interaction.
+Spinoza's parallelism solves the problem of interaction by explaining how the appearance of interaction can arise from a system in which there is in fact no interaction.